 Website:

-Find out more information on listings and events on the Giaf official website
+Find out more information on listings and events on the Giaf official website.

 The Galway International Arts Festival is a great time to visit the city of the tribes.
-From the street spectacle of giant giraffes parading through the city, to arts, theatre, comedy and music events, Galway lights up during this festival.
+From the street spectacle of giant giraffes parading through the town to arts, theatre, comedy and music events, Galway lights up during this festival.

 The arts festival sees the return of the Heineken Big Top tent to Galway’s skyline.
-If you want to experience world class talent in the heart of the West of Ireland, the Galway international arts festival should be on your list.
+If you want to experience world-class talent in the heart of the West of Ireland, the Galway International Arts Festival should be on your list.

 Galway Oyster Festival